SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

 } );
 ```
 ### DependencyContainer
-DependencyContainer is an interface that specifies method to register DepencyObjects.
-BaseDependencyContainer implements the DependencyContainer and declares methods to retrieve and store object definitions.
+* DependencyContainer is an interface that specifies how to register a DepencyObject.
+* BaseDependencyContainer implements the DependencyContainer and declares methods to retrieve and store object definitions

-EmptyDependencyContainer is an empty container that extends BaseDependencyContainer while SharedDependencyContainer implements most common object definitions used during Semantic MediaWiki's life cycle.
+* EmptyDependencyContainer is an empty container that extends BaseDependencyContainer
+* SharedDependencyContainer implements most common object definitions that are used within Semantic MediaWiki

 ```php
 class FooDependencyContainer extends BaseDependencyContainer {